-There are a number of apps in the app stores that aim to support people with addiction problems including problem gambling.
-However, very few apps for problem gambling have had professional input during development or have undergone formal evaluation and there are a number of apps that may do more harm than good.
+There are a number of apps that aim to support people with addiction problems including gambling harm.
+However, few apps for gambling harm have had professional input during development or have undergone formal evaluation.
+There are also a number of apps that may do more harm than good.

 Apps for problem gambling have the potential to provide users with helpful features such as skills to handle urges to gamble, enhance motivation, promote social support and tools to monitor progress.
 On this page you fill find information on:

 - Apps and tools that may be helpful